abaire/godot-notes/docs/_universal/clion_scons.md

 1. Open the generated `compile_commands.json` with CLion.
     1. Select `Open as project`
-1. If the compilation database changes (e.g., due to adding/removing files) it can be reloaded via `Tools > Compilation database > Reload compilation database project`
+1. If the compilation database changes (e.g., due to adding/removing files) it can be reloaded via `Tools > Compilation database > Reload compilation database project`.
+At times CLion may grey out the build command, this seems to fix that.

 ## Building from within CLion